Paulius0112/aws-solution-architect-associate/ec2.md

 - Can't be hibernated for more than 60 days

 *Cloudtrail*
-- increases visibility into your user and resource activity by recording AWS Management COnsole actions and API calls
+- increases visibility into your user and resource activity by recording AWS Management Console actions and API calls

 *Cloudwatch*
 - Can monitor most of AWS as well as your applications that run on AWS